ovh/docs/pages/web/hosting/cms_manual_installation_joomla/guide.en-ca.md

 ## Useful information
-OVH support is not authorised to answer questions about Joomla! configuration.
+OVHcloud support is not authorised to answer questions about Joomla! configuration.
 However, there is a user guide available:  []({legacy}2053).

 You can also view the forums dedicated to the Joomla! solution.